 When serotonin and dopamine levels increase, the affected person naturally feels calmer and more in control.
 Serotonin and dopamine curb the “fight or flight” instinct that anxiety triggers, encouraging perspective on issues and stress, rather than panic.

 Regular exercise has numerous positive benefits for the mood and the mind.
 It helps improve focus and provides the individual with a longer attention span.
-Other benefits of physical activity include a calmer, more positive outlook due to changes in the brain chemistry.
+Other benefits of physical activity include a calmer, more positive outlook due to changes in brain chemistry.